nmk456/openxc7-docker/readme.md

 ## Building Image

-Building will several minutes (x minutes on an i5-6500) and the image will be about 3.5 GB (7.5GB without `--squash`).
+Building from scratch will take a while (25 minutes on an i5-6500) and the image will be about 3.5 GB (7.5GB without `--squash`).

 Run `docker build --pull --rm --squash -t openxc7:latest .`